-4.4.2 - No advertising or publicity in the form of special news or feature articles by or about a candidate or candidate-related event or publication will be accepted knowingly for publication during the last two months of the election season by APA California or APA California Section except for reference to commitments and ongoing APA California or APA California Section activities initiated prior to candidacy.
-During the last two months of the election season mention of a candidate's name is permitted in reference to ongoing APA California or APA California Section activities or when the candidate's name is a minor but germane part of a larger article.
-Similar policies apply to photographs.
+3.4.2 - No advertising or publicity in the form of special news or feature articles or photographs by or about a candidate or candidate-related event or publication will be knowingly published by APA California or its Sections during the two months preceding the opening of balloting.
+This prohibition does not apply to published references to a candidate’s professional work ongoing APA California or Section activities initiated prior to candidacy or where mention of a candidate is a minor but germane part of a larger article.

-4.4.3 - During the election season, current APA California Chapter Board Members or APA California Section Board Members who are running for APA California Chapter office may report to the membership on APA California business.
-These reports may not be used to endorse or criticize candidates.
-There are no restrictions on report distribution or publication by any Chapter Board of Directors member not running for APA California office.
+3.4.3 - During the election season, current APA California Chapter Board Members or APA California Section Board Members who are running for APA California Chapter office may report to the membership on APA California business.
+These reports shall not be used to endorse or criticize any candidate.
+There are no restrictions on report distribution or publication by any Chapter Board member not running for APA California office.

-4.4.4 - During the entire election season, publishing articles that are intended primarily to garner publicity for a candidate shall be avoided.
+3.4.4 - During the entire election season, publishing articles that are intended primarily to garner publicity for a candidate shall be avoided.

-4.5 - Ballots

-4.5.1 - APA California will use electronic ballots for elections.
-By using an electronic ballot, voter turn-out will be encouraged more cost-effectively with targeted email reminders containing a link to the online secure voting page.

-4.5.2 - The Nominating Committee Chair shall prepare ballots with the names of candidates, arranged in accordance with a drawing, for each elective position.

-4.5.3 - Petition candidates will be so identified on the ballot.

-4.6 - Eligibility to Vote.

-Membership must be processed by January 1 of each year to be eligible to vote during that years’ election.

-4.7 - Monitoring and Reporting.
-Staff and the Election Committee shall note any election-related problems to both the Nominating and the APA California Chapter Board of Directors upon conclusion of an election.
+3.5 - Monitoring and Reporting.
+Staff and the Election Committee shall note any election-related problems to both the Nominating Committee and the Chapter Board upon conclusion of an election.

 APPENDICES: